 The Student Services and Amenities Fee (SSAF) is a compulsory fee that covers non-academic services.
 These services include employment and career advice, financial advice, childcare, food services and sporting and recreational activities.

 You can get a SA-HELP loan to cover your SSAF, which means you don't have to pay upfront.
-SSAF is built into full fee paying courses for international students, and full fee paying courses for domestic students if you meet eligibility criteria.
+SSAF is built into full fee paying courses for international students, and full fee paying courses for eligible domestic students.
 This means you wont have to pay your SSAF separately.
 Find out more at What is SSAF and do I have to pay it?

 Other course costs vary depending on what you study.
 Please check your course page or speak to your school or college to learn more.
 If you'd like to know more about these fees, and other living costs, go to Are there fees, besides tuition, that I need to pay?